bstaple1/MTGA_Draft_17Lands/README.md

 - Current Draft: Lists the current draft type (Premier, Quick, or Traditional) that the application has identified

+Notes:
-Note: The application has only ever been tested on Premier and Quick drafts.
+  - The application has only ever been tested on Premier and Quick drafts.
+  - The Arena logs don't contain the pack data for pack 1, pick 1 for Premier drafts

 - Deck Filter: A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.

 Notes: